 - Attach a wrist strap to an unpainted surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 15.
-Align the replacement media device with the Slimline media bay and support the bottom of the device as you slide it halfway into the system unit.
-Do not push the device in any farther, as you might install the device out of sequence. - 16.
-While holding the terracotta retaining tab (A), push the device (B) fully into the system as shown in the following figure.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 7.
+Remove the fans. - a.
+Remove the fan by squeezing the tab (A) and lifting it out of the system as shown in the following figure.